This section of Ch. 6 will cover the following topics:

 To engage in critical thinking, a student must be willing to do three things:

-- gather evidence: read carefully with the goal of fully understanding the material
+- gather evidence: read carefully with the goal of fully understanding

 - demonstrate judgment: think reasonably using previous experience and knowledge